ESAT module 27 questions / 40 min / no calculator

 MM4.3

-This topic covers the exact trigonometric values for key angles (0°, 30°, 45°, 60°, 90°), which you must know or be able to derive instantly.
-These values are fundamental building blocks for solving non-calculator problems in geometry, mechanics, and other scientific contexts.
+The exact trigonometric values for key angles (0°, 30°, 45°, 60°, 90°) must be known or derivable instantly, as they are fundamental building blocks for solving non-calculator problems in geometry, mechanics, and other scientific contexts.

 Revise this topic ›